tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 In the previous topic, we browsed up to [100 API doc sites](pubapis_apilist) and looked for similar patterns in their design.
 "Design patterns" are common approaches or techniques in the way something is designed.
 In looking over the many API doc sites, I tried to identify common approaches in the way the content was published.

-The following design patterns are common with API doc sites: structure and templates, website platforms, abundant code examples, long-ish pages, and interactive API explorers.
+The following design patterns are common with API doc sites: structure and templates, website platforms, abundant code examples, long-ish pages, interactive API explorers, and GitHub as a storage platform.
 I explore each of these elements in the following sections.

 {% if site.format == "web" %}
 * TOC